 For now, let's stick with the exhibit's label.
 It states that these vessels, found throughout the large and mysterious building that is the palace of Phaistos, may have held perfumes or small quantities of seasonings, and that some may have served as toys.
 I'll add more options here: some could have been used in food preparation or serving and some might have been drinking cups or pouring vessels.

 What's important is that each of these pots (and they are just a tiny sample of what was found) once had a function - even a meaning - in peoples' lives, and quite possibly one connected with making those lives more fragrant, more delicious, more intoxicating, more beautiful - more interesting.
 Each of them had a use-life and each of them could be the starting point for a great story about the past.
 Maybe some friends poured wine from the jug at the back during a long-forgotten party, exchanging stories and jokes.
 Maybe a child played with the little cup in the foreground and later became a warrior or traveller.
 Maybe a girl produced a powder or perfume in one of the bowls on the left, to anoint herself before meeting a lover or suitor...

-And that’s why they are a great metaphor: these fairly humble pots all embody the potential for narrative, for story-telling developing from the object itself, be it a huge temple or a small pot: that’s what we hope to do.
+And that's why they are a great metaphor: these fairly humble pots all embody the potential for narrative, for story-telling developing from the object itself, be it a huge temple or a small pot: that's what we hope to do.
 On all our trips, we show you many things, some famous, striking and well-studied, others more obscure, less spectacular but no less fascinating.
 For all of them, there are great stories to tell, to share or to imagine.
-We trust that 2015 has left you with some fine stories and good memories, and we hope that 2016 will bring many more of them – perhaps even on one of our expert-led tours or cruises?
-For example, you can see this very display, along with Phaistos itself, on our Exploring Crete tour…
+We trust that 2015 has left you with some fine stories and good memories, and we hope that 2016 will bring many more of them - perhaps even on one of our escorted tours in Europe?
+For example, you can see this very display, along with Phaistos itself, on our Crete tour.

 We wish a Happy New Year to all our readers and guests.